Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Bounce and apparent-horizon minimum

-The local criteria for a left vertex \eqref{eq:vertex_condition} and a surface bounce \eqref{eq:local_bounce} are independent.
-However, in a standard asymptotically flat OS collapse starting from a sufficiently large initial radius, a bounce enforces the existence of a left vertex along the collapsing star surface, but the converse may not be true.
+The local criteria for an apparent-horizon minimum \eqref{eq:vertex_condition} and a surface bounce \eqref{eq:local_bounce} are independent.
+However, in a standard asymptotically flat OS collapse starting from a sufficiently large initial radius, a bounce enforces the existence of an apparent-horizon minimum along the collapsing star surface, but the converse may not be true.

-\paragraph{Bounce $\Rightarrow$ a left vertex.} Along the collapsing surface, the apparent-horizon slope is given by,
+\paragraph{Bounce $\Rightarrow$ an apparent-horizon minimum.} Along the collapsing surface, the apparent-horizon slope is given by,

 Asymptotic flatness implies $m(R)\to M$ and $m'(R)\to0$ as $R\to\infty$, hence $\frac{dR_{\rm AH}}{dT}\to -\frac{3}{2}<0$ at early stages of collapse.
 If the surface undergoes a bounce at $R_\ast>0$, namely $m(R_\ast)=0$ with $m'(R_\ast)>0$, then as $R\to R_\ast^+$ the numerator approaches $m'(R_\ast)R_\ast>0$ while the denominator $2m(R)\to0^+$, so $\frac{dR_{\rm AH}}{dT}\to +\infty$.
 By continuity, there must exist a $R_{\rm turn}\in(R_\ast,R_0)$ such that